rhemitoth/Deer_Cam/README.md

     - **Camera housing and Germanium window.** To protect the thermal camera from environmental exposure, we modified a BOSCH UHO-POE-10 outdoor housing by replacing the front glass with a Germanium window.
 Since thermal radiation cannot pass through glass, it’s essential that the housing window is made from a material like Germanium that transmits infrared radiation.
     - **Raspberry Pi housing.** The Raspberry Pi is enclosed in an IP67-rated waterproof electrical junction box to shield it from moisture and dust in the field.
     - **PIR sensor housing.** The PIR sensor and its wiring are enclosed in a waterproof plastic box.
 We modified the box by cutting a hole to match the diameter of the PIR sensor's globe and sealed it with waterproof sealant to ensure durability in outdoor conditions.
+    - **Weather Station.** This is a separate system that should be deployed alongside DeerCam.
+To estimate animal surface temperature from the raw FLIR data, it is essential to record environmental conditions—specifically air temperature, humidity, solar radiation, and longwave radiation—at the time each image is captured.

 ### Assembly